SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![User Permissions](/guides/users-guide/userpermissions.png)

-> Note that to select all scopes wyou will have to click on the asterisk " * " in the drop down menu.
+> Note that to select all scopes you will have to click on the asterisk " * " in the drop down menu.

 > Please also note that "Admin" does not have "Read" permissions, to grant all permissions to a user choose the asterisk " * " option from the drop down menu.